What To Expect On Your First Day In Couples' Therapy, According To Therapists

 It comes down to how you would define "work."

 "Most people might define success as whether you stay together, but we all know that staying together doesn't necessarily define success," licensed marriage and family therapist Ian Hoge, LMFT, previously told mbg.

-While some research does suggest couples' therapy can ease individual and couples' distress, other studies have shown mixed results, suggesting some couples can still run into old problems.
+While some research does suggest couples' therapy can ease individual and couples' distress1, other studies have shown mixed results, suggesting some couples can still run into old problems2.
 Hoge says knowing when to break up is an integral part of couples' therapy: "Some couples come to therapy and learn how to be better partners to each other and choose to stay together.
 Some come to therapy and realize they don't want to be together anymore.
 A therapist is there to help you discover the best choice for you and your partner."

 Whether it's short term or long term, the couples' therapy is "working" if it's helping you overcome unhealthy relationship patterns, communicate more effectively, and perhaps find clarity in the relationship—even if that means deciding you might need to break up.